 158 CLIFTON PLACE

-The residence at 158 Clifton Place is a two-family row house in Brooklyn, New York.
-The structure was gut-renovated to the Passive House New York EnerPHit standard and supplemented with a Photovoltaic (PV) Solar Array to achieve near Net Zero energy capability.
-The building is a wood frame structure, which is rare in New York City.
-Some of the typical Passive House details used in other projects needed to be modified to account for different thermal and moisture conditions of the structure.
-As a retrofit, special consideration were required to air seal the building.
-Paul A. Castrucci, Architects PLLC developed air sealing details specifically for this project and followed up with contractors’ training and inspections to ensure proper installation.
+Since the building is a wood frame structure - a rarity in New York City - some of the typical Passive House details needed to be modified to account for different thermal and moisture conditions.
+As a retrofit, special consideration was required to air seal the building.
+The firm developed air sealing details specifically for the project, and followed up with contractor training and inspections to ensure proper installation.